guimaraess2/Logistic-Regression/README.md

 I used Machine Learning algorithms to do a predictive analysis of diabetes.
 A Kaggle database was used in which I used several different algorithms to search for the one with the best accuracy

-SVM algorithm reached 66.37% accuracy
+SVM algorithm reached 66.37% accuracy.
-Artificial neural networks algorithm reached 66.37% accuracy Decision Tree algorithm reached 73.27% accuracy
+Artificial neural networks algorithm reached 66.37% accuracy.
+Decision Tree algorithm reached 73.27% accuracy.
-SVM algorithm reached 6637% accuracy
+SVM algorithm reached 6637% accuracy.
-The best result was Logistic Regression algorithm reached 80.17% accuracy
+The best result was Logistic Regression algorithm reached 80.17% accuracy.